Comparing CBD and Anxiety Medications

 So...the antidepressant effect of CBD occurred through serotonin pathways.

-our findings indicate that CBD could represent a novel fast antidepressant drug, via enhancing both serotonergic and glutamate cortical signalling through a 5-HT1A receptor-dependent mechanism.
+our findings indicate that CBD could represent a novel fast antidepressant drug, via enhancing both serotonergic and glutamate cortical signaling through a 5-HT1A receptor-dependent mechanism.

 Remember that most SSRI's will eventually stop working and require switching to other medications or increasing dosages.